August 8, 2025

 Scaling for High Traffic: A Glimpse into Advanced Architectures

-For enterprise-level websites, e-commerce stores with massive traffic, or large publications, a single server for both the web application and database may not be enough.
-While these topics are complex, it’s useful to be aware of the next steps in scaling.
+For enterprise-level websites, e-commerce stores with massive traffic, or significant publications, a single server for both the web application and database may not be enough.
+While these topics are complex, it’s helpful to be aware of the next steps in scaling.

-- Database Sharding: This is the most complex strategy, typically reserved for massive-scale applications.
+• Database Sharding: This is the most complex strategy, typically reserved for massive-scale applications.
 Sharding involves horizontally partitioning your database across multiple servers.
 For example, users A-M might be on one database server, and users N-Z on another.
-This is rarely necessary for even very large WordPress sites and requires significant custom development.
+This is rarely necessary for even huge WordPress sites and requires significant custom development.
 (Kinsta, 2025).

 Conclusion: A Proactive Approach to Database Health